We tried Nomad Internet in our RV and came to really appreciate the fact that it is unlimited and unthrottled data.

 Let me start by saying our favorite network is Verizon and that we have been using it as our primary cellular carrier in the RV for years.

-We use a Winegard ConnecT 2.0 Wi-Fi extender and 4GLTE cellular antenna mounted on the roof of our RV.
-It was installed by the manufacturer of our Wonder RTB Class C RV, Leisure Travel Vans and I have a Verizon SIM card in it for Internet connection.
+We use a Winegard ConnecT 2.0 Wi-Fi extender and a 4G LTE cellular antenna mounted on the roof of our RV.
+It was installed by the manufacturer of our RV and I have a Verizon SIM card in it for our Internet connection.

 But there's an annoying little catch, that isn't really so little.